simoncblyth/env/geant4/geometry/collada/g4daeview/photon_level_debug.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Selecting ESR see many more from bottom ESR than from top ?
+This is true with "noodle" style, but not "movie-extra".
+Debug this.

+#.
+Maybe a missing last slot bug ?
+#. also in "movie-extra" see a few entries along muon path away from ESR ?

 Material Selection not compatible with Spagetti style
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~